 13. What if I’m invoicing for mixed supplies that includes a VAT reverse charge component?

-In this case, you should apply the VAT reverse charge for the whole invoice.
+In this case, apply the VAT reverse charge for the whole invoice.
 This is intended to make the system as simple as possible to administer.

 14. Does the VAT reverse charge for construction services apply to work undertaken overseas by my company?

-No. It is limited to UK companies providing construction services in the UK to VAT registered customers.
+No. It’s limited to UK companies providing construction services in the UK to VAT registered customers.

 15. Can I choose whether to apply the VAT reverse charge for construction services?